skogaby/SpiceManiaX/README.md

 2. Can I emulate a cabinet other than Gold cabinets with this?
 * No, this is explicitly meant for doing Gold Cabinet lights on SMX hardware.
 If you wish to emulate other cabinet lights, use the `smxdedicab` option in Spice2x, and map the lights via `spicecfg`.
 This tool exists to get around the limitations in mapping large amounts of RGB lights / tape LEDs in `spicecfg`.
 3. Does this support inputs, or only lights?
-* This only supports lights, at the moment.
-This allows the tool to be a lot looser with timing requirements, and you should have fine results mapping the inputs via `spicecfg` directly.
+* This tool supports both inputs and lights!
 4. Can I re-map the lighting configuration?
 * No. If you wish to change the lights, that's all hardcoded right now.
 5. Can I run this directly on a StepManiaX Android PC?